easttennesseecc-star/Q-Top-Dog-IDE/RUNWAY_BYOK_MEDIA_SYNTHESIS_COMPETITIVE_ADVANTAGE.md

    - Integrate results back into code
    - No competitor has this automation

-2. **BYOK Architecture** - Q-IDE built on BYOK from day 1:
+2. **BYOK Architecture** - Top Dog built on BYOK from day 1:
    - LLM keys: Bring your own
    - Media keys: Bring your own
    - Both integrated seamlessly
    - Competitors would need architectural redesign

-3. **No Vendor Lock-in** - Q-IDE benefits from:
+3. **No Vendor Lock-in** - Top Dog benefits from:
    - Developer using their own Runway account
-   - No dependency on Q-IDE's infrastructure for media
+   - No dependency on Top Dog's infrastructure for media
-   - Runway failures don't break Q-IDE
+   - Runway failures don't break Top Dog
    - Developers can switch to other tools anytime

 ---